EasyJet launches winter sale in coronavirus rebooking push

-PARIS, March 18 (Reuters) - EasyJet launched an early sale on cut-price winter 2020-21 flights, even as the airline industry heads into a deepening coronavirus crisis that threatens to ground most of the British low-cost carrier's planes.
+PARIS (Reuters) - EasyJet <EZJ.L> launched an early sale on cut-price winter 2020-21 flights, even as the airline industry heads into a deepening coronavirus crisis that threatens to ground most of the British low-cost carrier's planes.

 Customers can book flights for 29.99 pounds ($35.87) one way to any discounted destination between Oct.
 25 and Feb.
 28, 2021, under the week-long offer, which opened on Wednesday.